Things to do in San Diego at night

 Young comedian performing at an open mic night

-San Diego’s lively nightlife scene runs the gamut from rowdy dive bar rock shows to country music and top-flight comedy.
+San Diego’s lively nightlife scene runs the gamut from rowdy dive bar rockers to country classics and top-flight comedy.
 Hit up the open mic night at the American Comedy Company for some of the freshest new talent in California, grab dinner and a show at the legendary House of Blues, or bust some moves and get involved in raucous singalongs at the non-stop party that is The Shout!
 House’s Dueling Pianos show.
-You’ll find some of the music world’s biggest names dropping by Petco Park and Snapdragon Stadium on their world tours, while the Belly Up Tavern in Solana Beach has hosted gigs by the likes of BB King and the Black Eyed Peas.
+You’ll find some of the music world’s biggest names dropping by Petco Park and Snapdragon Stadium on their world tours, while the Belly Up Tavern in Solana Beach has hosted gigs by everyone from BB King to the Black Eyed Peas.

 Stuart Bak